baoyu2020/ShiftLIC/README.md

 # Pytorch Implementation of "ShiftLIC: High-Efficiency Learned Image Compression with Spatial-Channel Shift Operations"

-This repository contains the Pytorch implementation of the paper "ShiftLIC: High-Efficiency Learned Image Compression with Spatial-Channel Shift Operations" submitted to IEEE Transactions on Circuits and Systems for Video Technology.
+This repository contains the Pytorch implementation of the paper ["ShiftLIC: High-Efficiency Learned Image Compression with Spatial-Channel Shift Operations"](https://arxiv.org/abs/2503.23052) in IEEE Transactions on Circuits and Systems for Video Technology.

+// ... existing code ...

 ## TODO
 - [ ] Provide pretrained models